ATI Fundamental Proctored Exam 2024-2025 Online Practice 250 Simulated Exam Questions -Nurselytic

 Correct Answer: C

 Rationale: The correct answer is C: Evaluate the client's pupillary reaction to light.
-The third cranial nerve, also known as the oculomotor nerve, controls the pupillary reflex.
-By observing the client's pupillary reaction to light, the nurse can assess the function of this cranial nerve.
-If the pupils constrict when exposed to light, it indicates the nerve is functioning properly.
+The third cranial nerve, also known as the oculomotor nerve, controls the pupillary response by constricting the pupil when exposed to light.
+By observing the client's pupillary reaction to light, the nurse can assess the function of the third cranial nerve.
+This test specifically targets the parasympathetic fibers of the nerve, which control pupillary constriction.

 Question 2 of 5